 Often multiple Stories are used to communicate one message.
 Consider how many frames you will need to create and make sure to include that all-important call to action on the final frame (swipe up, learn more, book now etc).
 At Avocado Social we recommend 3-5 frames to tell a clear Story that converts.

-Stories offer so many opportunities to engage with your audience that it’s time to
+Stories offer so many opportunities to engage with your audience that it’s time to capitalise.
+We recommend using at least one interactive sticker per day on Instagram and experimenting with new features such as GIFs and Music.

 Use Instagram Insights to test and learn as you go.
 This will tell you what works well with your audience.
 Analytics for Stories can be found within the Insights section.
 It shows metrics such as how many people click on your Stories, skip your Stories forward, and follow you after seeing a Story.